lmoss-firebolt/firebolt-persistent-qh/README.md

 ## Setup
 As this feature is released as a beta version, activation must be coordinated with Firebolt support.

-### Step 1: Provide the Following Information to Firebolt
+#### Step 1: Provide Firebolt with the S3 desitination for query history data
 Please share the following details with Firebolt Support:

-1. Firebolt Account Names
-    Provide all Firebolt account names from which you'd like to persist query history.
+1. All Firebolt account names from which you'd like to persist query history.

-2. S3 Bucket and Folder Path
-    Provide the S3 bucket name and folder path where persisted query history Parquet files will be stored.
+2. S3 Bucket where persisted query history Parquet files will be stored.
     If persisting from multiple Firebolt accounts, you have two options:

         Option A:   Use separate S3 buckets for each account.